pytest-dev/pytest-qt/docs/troubleshooting.rst

 .. _#293: https://github.com/pytest-dev/pytest-qt/issues/293
 .. _#550: https://github.com/pytest-dev/pytest-qt/issues/550

+To resolve any missing dll issue with docker-windows base gitlab runner it is recommanded to use an image based on ``mcr.microsoft.com/windows/server`` and not ``servercore`` (docker hub python official images are based on servercore).
+Setting ``QT_QPA_PLATFORM`` environment variable to *offscreen* may also be helpfull.

 Since Qt in version 5.15 ``xcb`` libraries are not distributed with Qt so this library in version at least 1.11 on runner.
 See more in https://codereview.qt-project.org/c/qt/qtbase/+/253905

 Since Qt in version 6.5 ``xcb-cursor0`` is a requirement.
 See all Qt6 requirements in https://doc.qt.io/qt-6/linux-requirements.html